 Guha’s childhood is probably typical of most Indian boys of a middle-class family.
 He enjoyed hanging out with his friends and showed a keen interest in playing soccer.
 Although he initially refused to take his studies seriously, he was a bright student and had a natural inclination towards the sciences.
 He taught himself calculus to understand the works of Albert Einstein, which fascinated him deeply.
 Physics came quickly to him, and he enjoyed the subject, which is the main reason he decided to make it his profession later in life.

-He was intent to find out what his role was in the scheme of life as a member of the human species and what the justification was that could take place in his mind to free him from conflict.
+He was intent on finding out what his role was in the scheme of life as a member of the human species and what the justification was that could take place in his mind to free him from conflict.
 He would later say that this was an exercise in total futility.
 “I spent so much of my energy in wanting to know and discovered that the deeper I delved, the more difficult and complex it became, needing more and more of my attention—there was no end to that knowing, no foundation, or any such thing as fundamental truth.
 I became constantly miserable and dissatisfied.
 Something inside me was resisting all this.”

 In his pursuit, Guha became well acquainted with all aspects of spiritual practice, but to no avail.
 He observed in himself, that even though he had many great meditative experiences, nothing had changed in him—he was still struggling, still in conflict.